 Charles found unskilled work at the local foundry but, after a week, he decided to seek work elsewhere because his skills were not being used at Townsville.
 The family travelled south to Maryborough aboard SS Catterthun.
 He quickly discovered that there were no vacancies to be had in Maryborough and so he travelled to Brisbane by train but was still without luck.
 After visiting Maggie's aunt at Gympie, the family returned to Maryborough where Charles accepted unskilled work at the foundry.

 Maggie with baby Elizabeth (1892), William (1883), Christina (1888), Charles Taylor (1878), Angus (1886), Charles Snr

-The family soon moved to Sydney where Charles found skilled work in Sir Samuel Mort's iron foundry.
-During the next few years, Maggie gave birth to three more children: Angus (1887) was named for his uncle who died in the year of his birth, Christina (1888) and Elizabeth (1892) who was named for her fraternal grandmother.
+The family soon moved to Sydney where Charles found skilled work in Sir Samuel Mort's iron foundry at Balmain.
+During the next few years, Maggie gave birth to three more children: Angus (1887) was named for his uncle who died in the year of his birth, Christina (1888) was named for her grandmother Christina Ballantyne and Elizabeth (1892) was named for her grandmother Elizabeth Taylor.

-The family (except for son Charles Taylor Fleming) emigrated to New Zealand in about 1898 or 1900 and settled in the Thames District, where Charles and Maggie lived for the rest of their lives.
+The family (except for son Charles Taylor Fleming) emigrated to New Zealand and settled in the Thames District, where Charles and Maggie lived for the rest of their lives.

 Charles was employed by “The Foundry” in Thames, New Zealand for many years.
 Despite an ever-expanding family of descendants, he is reputed to have suffered black moods as he grew older.
 He died on 17 August 1928 aged 74 years.
 His wife, Maggie, died two years later.
 They are buried together in Shortland cemetery, Thames.